-- RECOMMENDATION CF 1.2.1: Encourage the Village to adopt a cell tower ordinance.
-The Federal Telecommunications Act of 1996 allows the retention of local control over many aspects of wireless facilities.
-Municipalities can exert reasonable control over tower aesthetics, including height restrictions, co-location, setbacks, safety and other design issues.
-Towers must be located where they do not interfere with aviation, specifically the flight paths of airport facilities or in areas where activities such as aerial crop dusting is prevalent. - RECOMMENDATION CF 1.2.2: Promote opportunities for shared mountings.
+- ◆ RECOMMENDATION CF 1.2.1: Monitor compliance with county zoning ordinances which stress the use of existing structures for mounting new communication equipment. - ◆ RECOMMENDATION CF 1.2.2: Promote opportunities for shared mountings, as stated in the county zoning ordinance.
 Some types of structures are conductive to hosting more than one provider.
 When possible, structures should be utilized that can accommodate multiple installations, thus reducing the total number of separate towers.